LunashaGit/TamaGreen---Microsoft/README.md

 ---
 #### Explanation of our project:

 We decided to make a little daily <strong>game</strong> to raise awareness about the energy consumption during the daily life.
 The goal is to <strong>change the mindset</strong> of the users about the subject of <strong>ecology</strong> and to aware them when there is a peak of green energy production.
 This by asking questions with two possible answers which will have an effect (reduce or increase) on your four stats (well-being, ecology, health, money).
-Each question will cost two energy and you have max eleven of it.
+Each question will cost two energy (you have max eleven of it) and some money.
 You will gain energy when there is a daily peak of energy.
 The objectif is to maintain alive your avatar (a tamagotchi like), by keeping them above 0.
 After the questions you will have a little explanation about the question and after 5 you will have a random usefull fact about something interesting.

 There is a ranking system, a profile page, a dashboard and achievement badges.